Lerato029/my-faves/README.md

 ### Full-Stack Web App with React and Express

 **This project was created with React.js, Node.js and Express.
-It is a great reference for anyone who wishes to understand how to run an external API from the back-end**
+It is a great reference for anyone who wishes to see how to run an external API from the back-end**

 ## `Table of Contents`